marsantosh/gaddys08ed/15/notes.md

  - A _derived class pointer can always be assigned to a base class pointer._ This means that base class pointers can point to derived class objects.
- - a _type cast is required to perform the opposite assignment of a base class pointer_ _to a derived class pointer_.
+ - A _type cast is required to perform the opposite assignment of a base class pointer_ _to a derived class pointer_.
 An error may result at run time if the base class pointer does not actually point to a derived class object.